PhilChodrow/UCLA-website/_tabs/for-students.md

 ## Basics

 **Uh, who are you?**<br>
 I'm Phil Chodrow, a visiting assistant professor in the Math Department at UCLA.
-I grew up in Virginia, did undergrad at Swarthmore College in Pennsylvania, and did my PhD (after a few year's break) at MIT.
+I grew up in Virginia, did undergrad at Swarthmore College in Pennsylvania, and did my PhD (after a few years' break) at MIT.
 Then I came here!

 I love applied math, data science, Star Trek, penguins, tea, traditional martial arts, and effective pedagogy.